 Put-in-Bay Road Races 2021

-Following the cancelation of the 2020 event due to the Covid-19 Pandemic, a large percentage of entrants carried over their registration to 2021.
-Since then excitement has continued to mount for the Put-in-Bay Road Races Event a fun-filled and relaxed event.
+Following the cancelation of the 2020 event due to the Covid-19 Pandemic, many entrants carried over their registration to 2021.
+Since then, excitement has continued to mount for the Put-in-Bay Road Races Event, a fun-filled and relaxed event.

-In addition to two full days of racing, the Put-in-Bay Sports Car Races event includes tours of the original island course, several social events, a car show, rocker cover races, guest stories, and more.
-Spectating at the races and many of the other activities is open and free to the public.
+In addition to two full days of racing, the Put-in-Bay Sports Car Races event includes tours of the original island course, social events, a car show, rocker cover races, guest stories, and more.
+Spectating at the races and many other activities is open and free to the public.
 The Put-in-Bay Resort Hotel has several covered parking spots left for guests by prior reservation.
-You can call 888-742-7829 To book.
+You can call 833-742-7827 To book.

-For registration and more information visit: www.pibroadrace.com and feel free to click on the Facebook link to join us there where more than 1,400 enthusiasts
+For registration and more information, visit: www.pibroadrace.com and click the Facebook link to join us.
+There were more than 1,400 enthusiasts

 keep current on all the latest Put-in-Bay Vintage Sports Car Races buzz.

 The iconic Put-in-Bay Road Races Reunion is expanding for 2017 with more track time on a longer course at Ted Erickson Field on South Bass Island in Lake Erie.
 Race Director Jack Woehrle, along with the Put In Bay Ohio Port Authority, Chamber of Commerce, and FAA, have worked to expand to two days of racing on a reconfigured course with added length and turns.